f1rmb/Marlin/README.md

 # Marlin 3D Printer Firmware
 <img align="right" src="../../raw/1.1.x/buildroot/share/pixmaps/logo/marlin-250.png" />

+## Fork note
+This fork is tuned to handle [Touch-MI](http://www.hotends.fr/fr/home/64-capteur-auto-leveling-touch-mi.html) level sensor on a Creality CR-10S.
+Some extra code has been extracted from Hotends.fr firmware version, some other were added/tweaked, and configuration files are *almost* ready to use for a Creality CR-10S (double check Configuration.h and Configuration_adv.h).

+---

 Marlin is the world's most popular open source firmware for Replicating Rapid Prototyper (RepRap) machines, commonly referred to as "3D printers."
 Marlin Firmware is highly efficient, running even on modest 16MHz embedded AVR processors.
 While Marlin 1.1 only supports ATmega AVR (Arduino, etc.) and AT90USB (Teensy++ 2.0), [Marlin 2.0](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x) also adds support for several ARM processors, including the SAM3X8E (Arduino Due), NXP LPC1768/LPC1769 ARM Cortex-M3 (Re-Arm, MKS SBASE, Smoothieboard), and ARM Cortex-M4 (Teensy 3.5/3.6, STM32F1/4/7).

 A monumental amount of talent and effort goes into Marlin production, and thanks are due to many volunteers around the world.
 We work closely with the community, contributors, vendors, host and library developers, etc. to improve the quality, configurability, and compatibility of Marlin Firmware with a [huge variety](http://marlinfw.org/docs/configuration/configuration.html#motherboard) of boards.
 For the final 1.1 release we focused on code quality, performance, stability, and overall user experience.
 Several new features were added, many of which require no extra hardware.